 Related administrative fees also have to be paid.
 These vary depending on the moving violation.
 For example, the administrative fee for a drug or alcohol offense is $130.

 How Do You Take a Florida ADI Course?

-The Florida ADI course is a 12-hour traffic school, and can only be taken with a provider approved by the state of Florida.
-You can either take a classroom course, in which you attend a physical classroom on a set schedule, or you can take it online, where you learn the information at home on your computer.
+The Florida ADI course is a 12-hour traffic school, and can only be taken with a provider authorized by the state of Florida.
+There are two course options:

-The license restricted for “employment purposes” restricts you to driving to and from work and necessary driving for your job only.
+The hardship license restricted for “employment purposes” restricts you to driving to and from work and necessary driving for your job only.